Skip to main content

 Creating a Stable Metabolic Environment

 The goal of a hormone-supportive diet is to create a stable, predictable internal environment.
-This allows your to operate with precision.
+This allows your endocrine system to operate with precision.
 The combination of protein, healthy fats, and high-fiber carbohydrates at each meal is the most effective strategy for achieving this metabolic balance.

 • Fiber ∞ Found in vegetables, fruits, legumes, and whole grains, fiber works in concert with protein and fat to slow down digestion.
 This ensures a gradual release of glucose into the bloodstream, promoting stable insulin levels and sustained energy.